 CPL - The Common Pipeline Library

-The CPL was developed to standardise the way VLT instrument pipelines are built, to shorten their development cycle and to ease their maintenance.
-However, it may be more generally applied to any similar application, and the details of the CPL code have been engineered in a way to make the library portable and flexible, as well as minimising external dependencies.
+The Common Pipeline Library was developed to standardise the way VLT instrument pipelines are built, to shorten their development cycle and to ease their maintenance.
+However, it may be more generally applied to any similar application, and the details of the CPL code have been engineered in away to make the library portable and flexible, as well as minimising external dependencies.

 The CPL provides a host of functionality, presented in a clear, generic and uniform manner.
 Among its many features, the CPL offers:

 - many useful low-level data types (images, tables, matrices, strings, property lists, ...),

 - many fundamental statistic, arithmetic and conversion operations for these data types.

 - medium-level data access methods (e.g. a data abstraction layer for FITS files),

 - data table organisation and manipulation,

 - a standardised application interface for pipeline recipes, and,